hannibunny/mlbook/ml/rl/reinforcement.md

 G_t= R_{t+1}+\gamma R_{t+2}+ \gamma^2  R_{t+3}+ \cdots = \sum\limits_{k=0}^{\infty} \gamma^k R_{t+k+1},
 $$ (returninfinite)

 with $0< \gamma < 1$.
 In this way rewards in the far future are weighted less than rewards immediately ahead and the return value will be finite.
-Equation {eq}`returninfinite` can easily be turned in a recursive form as follows:
+Equation {eq}`returninfinite` can easily be turned into a recursive form as follows:

 $$
 G_t= R_{t+1}+\gamma G_{t+1}